Deep Red: Plot

-Marcus finds a walled-off room in the abandoned house.
+Continuing his search of the abandoned house, Marcus finds a walled-off room.
 In the middle of the dusty floor sits a desiccated corpse.
 Someone knocks Marcus unconscious as he backs away in horror.
 He awakens outside the house, which is burning.
 Gianna appears, explaining that she got his message about investigating the house and arrived in time to save him.
-As Marcus and Gianna wait at the caretaker's house for the police, Marcus notices that the caretaker's daughter has drawn a picture identical to the hidden mural he found in the house.
+Marcus and Gianna wait for the police in the house of the caretaker, whose daughter has drawn a picture identical to the hidden mural Marcus found in the house.
 She tells him she saw the picture in the archives of the local school.